DerekSelander/dsdump/docs/index.md

 * `-s 4096`: Start at offset 4096, given by the `offset` member
 * `-c 8`   : Stop after displaying 8 bytes (each int was 4 bytes)

-Here you can see at offset 4096 (or 0x1000 in hex) the value of 8 followed by the value of 7, which matches the assigned values for `SomeGlobalInt` and `SecondGlobalInt` in the source code.
+At offset 4096 (or 0x1000 in hex) the value of 8 followed by the value of 7, matches the assigned values for `SomeGlobalInt` and `SecondGlobalInt` in the source code.

-This means one can translate virtual load addresses to file offsets (and back) with the following format:
+This means one can translate virtual load addresses to file offsets (and back) with the following formula:

 ```c
 symbol_offset_address = (virtual_symbol_address - containing_macho_section_virtual_address) + contain_macho_section_file_offset